cirocosta/golvm/README.md

 ps.: Snapshots of encrypted volumes use the same key file.
 The key file must be present when the volume is created, and when it is mounted to a container.

+## Docker Plugin

+## TODO

+- check if the LV will conflict prior to the creation